More than a carer

 Denlord made an instant impact. having joined HASCS as a Rapid Response Nurse in June 2021, he was then promoted to Regional Nurse Manager in August 2021.
 Denlord now makes up part of the senior leadership team, previously as Clinical Services Manager, and now as Head of Mobilisation and Assessment.

-• Yasmin Taylor
+Yasmin Taylor

-HR and Recruitment Manager
+Head of HR and Recruitment

 Yasmin has worked for HASCS since May 2023 and in the industry since 2017.
 Yasmin manages the HR and Recruitment team and supports the wider office and field team on a daily basis, keeping the team aligned with company values.